devopsdays/devopsdays-web/content/page/organizing.md

 Events usually have 4 30-min talks per day + ignite talks.
 Open space sessions are scheduled during the conference, not ahead of time.

-For people to respond to the call for proposals you can use your city@devopsdays.org address, a web form, a third-party CFP tool, etc.
+For people to respond to the call for proposals you can use your city@devopsdays.org address, a web form, a third-party CFP tool, etc. The core organizers run an instance of [Pretalx](https://talks.devopsdays.org) if you're looking for a free way to run a CFP on a platform.
+Please visit #conference-services on the global devopsdays Slack for more information.

 Keep in mind that under-represented people in tech are much less likely to respond to your CFP.
 If you would like to encourage diverse viewpoints from voices other than those you hear the most often, you will need to reach out into those communities and encourage participation.